Kunalkbhatia/data-analysis-task/README.md

 # Please Note
-# I have to use a little bit css becasue as mention in docs that React CRA is to used,  Mantine doest support CSS/PostCss anymore to CRA Application.
+# I have to use a little bit css becasue as mention in docs that React CRA is to used,  Mantine doesn't support CSS/PostCss anymore to CRA Application.
 ![Image Alt Text](readMeImages/Mantine.png)